Printable Fact Sheet (PDF)

 Surfaces with mould should be cleaned using the following (for cleaning procedures after a flood refer to our fact sheet “Cleaning After a Flood”):

 As a precaution while cleaning up a small area of mould, consider using goggles, gloves and a high particulate matter mask (or N95 mask).
 Sponge or scrub surfaces, and then rinse with a clean wet rag or sponge, rinse washable items with running water and let dry.
 If the area cannot be cleaned (like wet broken ceiling tiles), is too damaged or is disposable (like cardboard boxes), discard the material and replace with new.
 It may be necessary to do a more extensive clean-up in the home (carpets, crawl spaces, heating ducts) if you have a wide spread mould problem.
-If mould growth is extensive throughout the house, professional assistance may be required.
+If mould growth is extensive throughout the house (total area greater than 3 square metres), professional assistance may be required.